artsy/README/playbooks/kubernetes.md

 [Kubernetes](https://kubernetes.io/) is an open-source container orchestration platform developed by Google and maintained by a growing community.
 It provides the ability to manage and scale container deployments and integrates with our existing AWS infrastructure.
 See [hokusai.md](hokusai.md) for help managing deployed applications.
+For upgrading Kubernetes to a new version, go to the [Kubernetes-upgrade-playbook](kubernetes-upgrade.md).

 ## Substance